 - In non-emergency situations contact the police tel: 101

 - Call Derbyshire tel: 01629 533190.
-This phone line is open 24 hours per day, seven days per week.
+This phone line is open between 8am and 8pm, Monday to Friday and between 9.30am and 4pm on Saturdays.
+Outside these times we provide an out of hours service.
 By calling this number you can speak in confidence with someone who will listen to your concerns and explain the help available

 There may be times when some information will need to be shared with other professional agencies, in the interests of the vulnerable adult or for the protection of the general public, but you will be kept informed of any action taken.